Today, this baseball was in the back of a customer's pickup truck, under some big rocks.

 Where are you right now?

-The ball rests on my desk.
+The ball rests on my desk here at work.
 We passed it around.
 Guys held it like they had one more curve or fastball ball to throw.
 We shared smiles, stories, and memories, as we handed it back and forth.

 What if I hadn't made a joke about those rocks?
-If the baseball stayed in the back of that truck, it likely would have ended up in a ditch, never to be found.
+If that baseball stayed in the back of that truck?
+It likely would have ended up in a ditch, never to be found.

-My "Right Now" feeling is nostalgia, and peaceful joy.
+My "Right Now" feeling is nostalgia, and quiet joy.
 It makes me smile just seeing that ball here.
-I can't explain that feeling to a person that didn't grow up with the game.
+Its hard to explain that peaceful feeling to a person that didn't grow up with the game.
+I find myself picking it up and rolling it around in my hand.
+Good stress relief, and a real connection to the past.

 Where are you going?

-This ball has potential.
+This baseball has potential.
 Maybe not for a college tournament game.
 But potential.

-I'm not going to plan it out.
-But at some point in the next few days, I will give this ball away.
+I'm not going to plan it out too much.
+But at some point in the next week or so, I will give this ball away.

 To a kid that might play a game of catch with his friends in the front yard.

-To a parent of one of my buddies that I played baseball with years ago.
+To a parent of one of my buddies that is no longer here, that I played baseball with years ago.

-To a coach from years gone by because baseball is something we both loved.
+To a coach from years gone by because that person taught me fundamentals, and to love the game.

-Maybe to a stranger that just needs someone to be kind to them.
+Maybe I'll give it to a stranger that just needs someone to be kind, and talk to them.

 Where have you been?